Ebbw Vale Parkway railway station: Services

-Today, the current service is one train per hour to Cardiff Central calling at Llanhilleth, Newbridge, Crosskeys, Risca, Rogerstone, Pye Corner and Cardiff Central, departing at 40 minutes past each hour.
+Today, the current service is two trains per hour consisting of one to Cardiff Central and one to Newport, both calling at Llanhilleth, Newbridge, Crosskeys, Risca, Rogerstone and Pye Corner.
 The journey times to Cardiff is approximately fifty minutes.
 Occasional services continue beyond Cardiff to Swansea, Bridgend or Maesteg.

-Services are usually operated by Class 150 Sprinter units, although Class 142 & Class 143 Pacer units, Class 158 Express Sprinter and Class 175 Coradia units have been cleared to work the line.
+Services are usually operated by Class 150 or 153 Sprinter units.

 Demand for travel to and from the station was seriously under-estimated by the promoters of the line's reopening, even though the service provided was to Cardiff only and not to Newport as well, as originally assumed.
 For example, in 2008–09, usage at the station was forecast to be 50,000, for journeys on the lines to Cardiff and to Newport, but was actually about 250,000, for journeys on the line to Cardiff only.
-Part of the reason for the demand underforecast was the requirement that no demand from regeneration of the former steelworks area should be assumed.
+Part of the reason for the demand under-forecast was the requirement that no demand from regeneration of the former steelworks area should be assumed.